Mercury in Dental Amalgam

 The Environmentally Responsible Dentist – Dental Amalgam Recycling: Principles, Pathways and Practice (NOTE: registration required to view document) - EPA and Marquette University's School of Dentistry developed a teaching module to educate dental students on proper amalgam waste management.
 The module aims to raise dental students' awareness of the dental amalgam waste issue and to provide the students with practical steps to reduce the release of amalgam waste to the environment.
 The module highlights four actions to properly manage amalgam waste.
 These actions are abbreviated as GRIT: "Gray Bag It," "Recycle It," "Install It," and "Teach It."
 The GRIT steps highlight ADA's best management practices for amalgam waste and encourage dental students to practice environmentally responsible dentistry.

-EPA is working with dental amalgam manufacturers to encourage proper dental amalgam waste management as a public education effort under section 8001 of the Solid Waste Disposal Act.
-The Agency has developed inserts to be included in dental amalgam packages, which will then be distributed to dentists.
+EPA has worked with dental amalgam manufacturers to encourage proper dental amalgam waste management as a public education effort under section 8001 of the Solid Waste Disposal Act.
+The Agency developed inserts to be included in dental amalgam packages for distribution to dentists.
 The insert encourages dentists to collect mercury amalgam waste using gray bags and amalgam separators, and to send the waste for recycling at a RCRA-permitted mercury retorter or recycler.

 Dental amalgam waste is a significant contributor of mercury discharges to municipal wastewater treatment facilities, often referred to as “publicly-owned treatment works” (POTWs).
 While POTWs have a high efficiency rate of removing amalgam from wastewaters (around 90%), a small amount of waste amalgam is discharged from POTWs into surface waters around the plants.
 Approximately 50% of mercury entering POTWs comes from dental amalgam waste.
 Dental offices discharge approximately 3.7 tons of mercury each year to POTWs.